smarabattula/auto_anki/README.md

 Scenario:

-* Muhammed was passionate about learning new languages and wanted to create flashcards to improve his vocabulary.
+* Mohammed was passionate about learning new languages and wanted to create flashcards to improve his vocabulary.
 * He used Auto-Anki with ChatGPT to extract phrases and sentences from Spanish language textbooks and websites.
-* Result: Muhammed  could expand his vocabulary and language skills in only 2 weeks that he has used Auto-Anki, making his conversations more fluent and enjoyable.
+* Result: Mohammed  could expand his vocabulary and language skills in only 2 weeks that he has used Auto-Anki, making his conversations more fluent and enjoyable.

 # Installation